-Hs 100 Origins of the Modern World 5 credits

-An interpretation of the historical development of

-contemporary society.

-Hs 104 Western Ci vilization 1 5 cr edits A study of the idea s, values ar nd institut tions that comprised Western Civilization, through the 17th century.

-Hs 105 Western Civilization II 5 credi ts The development of Western civilization from the 18th through the 20th centuries and its impact on the nor 1- Western World.

-Hs 200 Methodology 5 credits Techniques writing. of historical research, criticism and

-Hs 231 Survey of the United States 5 credits

-Events, movements, ideas and institutions of

-American history from the era of discovery to the present.

-Hs 241 Afro-American History 5 credits African origins, the slave trade, the Afro-American ex- perience; the contributions of Afro-America cans to Amer- ican culture.

-Hs 251 Survey of Latin America 5 credits Events, movements and institutions American history from the era of discov- present.

-Hs 271 Survey of Russian History 5 credits

-An introduction to the history and culture e of Russia

-and the Soviet Union.

-Hs 281 Survey of the Far East since 1900 5 credits Domestic and international development of China, Japan and the states of Southeast Asia
+- Hs 100 Origins of the Modern World 5 credits An interpretation of the historical development of contemporary society. - Hs 104 Western Civilization I 5 credits A study of the ideas, values and institutions that comprised Western Civilization, through the 17th century. - Hs 105 Western Civilization II 5 credits The development of Western civilization from the 18th through the 20th centuries and its impact on the non-Western World. - Hs 200 Methodology 5 credits Techniques of historical research, criticism and writing. - Hs 231 Survey of the United States 5 credits Events, movements, ideas and institutions of American history from the era of discovery to the present. - Hs 241 Afro-American History 5 credits African origins, the slave trade, the Afro-American experience; the contributions of Afro-Americans to American culture. - Hs 251 Survey of Latin America 5 credits Events, movements and institutions of Latin American history from the era of discovery to the present. - Hs 271 Survey of Russian History 5 credits An introduction to the history and culture of Russia and the Soviet Union. - Hs 281 Survey of the Far East since 1900 5 credits Domestic and international development of China, Japan and the states of Southeast Asia.